awsdocs/aws-config-developer-guide/doc_source/cpack-prerequisites.md

 ## Step 3: Provide Resource\-Level Permissions<a name="cpack-prerequisites-provide-resource-level-permissions"></a>

 Follow these steps to provide resource\-level permissions on an Amazon S3 bucket to enable AWS Config to access that S3 bucket\.
-The access policy allows AWS Config to deliver evaluation results to the Amazon S3 bucket\.

 1. Sign in to the AWS Management Console using the account that has the S3 bucket\.

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Select the bucket that you want AWS Config to use to deliver evaluation results, and then choose **Properties**\.
+1. Select the bucket and then choose **Properties**\.

 1. Choose **Permissions**\.